konradszulc/habit-tracker/README.md

 - Clarity: Provides the key features, with project structure to navigate, and in reflections mentions some limitations. .5 point
 - Reflection & Self-Assessment: Through reflection with considerable effort, and created self assessment for each section.
 1 point

-Total:2.5 points (1 Complete & Clear)
+Total: 2.5 points (1 Complete & Clear)

 ### Deployment